interlark/ustvgo-iptv/README.md

   <img alt="USTVGO-IPTV GUI screenshot" width="614" src="https://user-images.githubusercontent.com/20641837/177174497-0e47e52d-1657-45b1-ade4-ec873c1226e3.png"/>

+  If you don't like command line stuff, you can run GUI app and click "Start", simple as that.

   With GUI you can set most of the popular options: *port*, *icons scheme*, *access logs*.
 If you wanna set other options, you can set them with **config file** on following path:

   * **Linux**: ~/.config/ustvgo-iptv/settings.cfg